Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Analytical Applications within CoT-Space

 \subsection{Reasoning as Optimization: A Perspective of Noise}

 Leveraging the continuous nature of CoT-Space, we frame LLM reasoning as an optimization process analogous to ML, as shown in Figure~\ref{fig:reasoning-as-optimization}.
 In this analogy, an LLM policy iteratively refines its reasoning state towards a solution, much like an optimizer updates parameters.
-This perspective allows us to apply classical theories like sharpness-aware minimization, which suggests that an optimal amount of noise promotes convergence to better solutions.
-The CoT length functions as a learning rate that controls optimization noise: if too short, the process fails to converge; if too long, it leads to ``overthinking'', akin to finding a sharp, poor-quality minimum.

-Building on this, we can model the optimization of LLM reasoning as a form of reasoning loss descent and perform a theoretical analysis of the relationship between the noise scale and CoT length.
+This perspective allows us to apply further analysis via noise.

+To characterize the random exploration during inference time, we model the optimization of LLM reasoning as a noisy reasoning loss descent process.
+Specifically, we treat the step-by-step generation of a CoT with length $L$ as a discretization of a continuous stochastic process.
+We formulate this mathematically as a Stochastic Differential Equation (SDE) on the continuous manifold (details in Appendix~\ref{app:proof-of-g-inverse-prop-L}), where $\sigma$ represents the noise scale of the optimization trajectory.
+To theoretically derive the relationship between $\sigma$ and $L$, we bridge the discrete and continuous perspectives by equating the noise variance of a single reasoning step, and give the following theorem as an intuitive result.

 \begin{theorem} (Relationship between noise scale and CoT length.)
-In a given optimization space, the noise scale $g$ is inversely proportional to the reasoning length $L$, i.e. $g \propto \frac{1}{L}$. \end{theorem} The proof is provided in Appendix~\ref{app:proof-of-g-inverse-prop-L}.
-Theorem~\ref{thm:g-inverse-prop-L} clarifies the relationship between the noise $g$ and the CoT length $L$ in the same reasoning process.
-According to the sharpness-aware minimization theorems, given a reasoning task, there exists an optimal noise scale $g_\text{opt}$ in the reasoning process, which corresponds to an optimal CoT length $L_\text{opt}\propto \frac{1}{g_\text{opt}}$.
-In essence, this theoretical analysis provides a fundamental basis for why an optimal CoT length is crucial for effective reasoning, highlighting its role in introducing the right amount of noise to achieve a flat, high-quality, and generalizable solution.
+In a given optimization space, the noise scale $\sigma$ is inversely proportional to the reasoning length $L$, i.e. $\sigma \propto \frac{1}{L}$. \end{theorem}

+The proof is provided in Appendix~\ref{app:proof-of-g-inverse-prop-L}.
+Theorem~\ref{thm:g-inverse-prop-L} clarifies the relationship between the noise $\sigma$ and the CoT length $L$ in the reasoning process.
+According to the sharpness-aware minimization principles~\citep{keskar2016large}, given a reasoning task, there must exist an optimal noise scale $\sigma_\text{opt}$, which corresponds to an optimal CoT length $L_\text{opt}\propto \frac{1}{\sigma_\text{opt}}$.
+In essence, Theorem~\ref{thm:g-inverse-prop-L} provides a fundamental basis for why an optimal CoT length is crucial for effective reasoning, highlighting its role in introducing the right amount of noise to achieve a flat, high-quality, and generalizable solution.